AndyMender/java-playground/README.md

 ### Intermediate Course
 * Example code from the Codecademy Java intermediate course

-* Location: `codecademy/intermediate_course` - Example code from the Codecademy Java intermediate course
+* Location: `codecademy/intermediate_course`

 * building and running works the same as for the `intro_course` code samples

+### Spring Intro Course
+* Example code from the Codecademy Learn Spring: Fundamentals and Controllers course

+* Location: `codecademy/learn_spring`

+* building and running works the same as for the `playgrounds/sql` code samples

+### Spring App Course
+* Example code from the Codecademy Learn Spring: Building an App course

+* Location: `codecademy/build_spring_app`

+* building and running works the same as for the `playgrounds/sql` code samples

 ### SQL Code Samples
 * Sample code for interacting with SQL database servers